 - q.
 Apply an integrated approach to all land use and transportation planning.
 Require that higher intensity development be adequately serviced by active transportation infrastructure.
-Require that higher intensity development also be situated within 800 metres which translates roughly into an average 10 minute walk along a pedestrian connection of transit. - s.
+Require that higher intensity development also be situated within 800 metres which translates roughly into an average 10 minute walk along a pedestrian connection of transit. - All development should contribute to a public realm that is safe and enjoyable for pedestrians, cyclists, and others traveling at their own power. - s.
 Encourage developers to minimize investment that contributes to excessive automobile use, such as oversized parking facilities. - t.
-All at-grade uses in commercial and mixed-use areas should have a pedestrian-scaled urban form, including frequent entrances, transparent glazing, minimal setbacks, and the absence of surface parking between the building and the street. - v.
+All at-grade uses in commercial and mixed-use areas should have a pedestrian-scaled urban form, including frequent entrances, transparent glazing, minimal setbacks, and the absence of surface parking between the building and the street. - u.
+Encourage underground parking for major developments. - v.
 Use redevelopment opportunities to transform vehicle-centric development into pedestrian-priority development. - w.
 All new development areas should be highly connected, minimizing the difference between the crow-fly distance and street network distance.
 (Refer to "Overarching Directions" in Part B).